IG412/catalyst-vue-app/README.md

 | -------- | -------------------------------------------- |
 | APP_NAME | Set the app's name, used in opengraph        |
 | APP_INFO | Set the app's description, used in opengraph |

-## Future work

-> Coming soon

----

-> The code on https://github.com/unplatform/catalyst-vue-webapp is a mirror of https://openlab.ncl.ac.uk/gitlab/catalyst/vue-webapp